How to Downsize Your Home

 If you’re a senior downsizing to a smaller home or you’re under a time limit, you’ll want to get downsizing done at least 90 days before the big move.
 Besides relieving some of the stress of a quick move, decluttering early will also help you root out everything you don’t need, particularly furniture.
 Moving large items can be costly, and you don’t want to pay professional movers in Edmonton to move items you’ll be donating or throwing away later.

-Plus, downsizing early gives you a chance to sell whatever items you can beforehand.
+Plus, home downsizing early gives you a chance to sell whatever items you can beforehand.
 Selling allows you to get these possessions out as soon as possible – plus, you’ll get some extra cash out of it to put toward the cost of moving in Edmonton!

 Sort Your Belongings Properly